nakshatrasinghh/PyTorch/README.md

 ![]()

 # Message Me
-Click on the icon to personally message me on Whatsapp for future collaborations or projects :)
+Feel free to click on the icon to personally message me on Whatsapp if you have any doubt regarding the notebooks :)
 </a>
 <a href="https://wa.link/8bt67v">
   <img align="left" alt="Nakshatra's Whatsapp" width="30px" src="https://image.flaticon.com/icons/svg/785/785767.svg" />